engineyard/ey-docs/pages/asset-pipeline.md

 <h2 id="paths">Using asset path helper methods</h2>

-With the asset pipeline, static assets are served from a flat file system in the `public/assets` directory.
+With the asset pipeline, static assets are served from a flat filesystem in the `public/assets` directory.

 Sprockets is integrated with Rails 3.1.
 Sprockets makes it easier to manage your asset files.
 Using Sprockets and its asset path helper methods can make ERB more readable.